 1 Liter per day per person is really the bare minimum.
 So your 3 day Bug Out Bag should have at least 3 liters of water.

 To expand your capability or survive longer than a couple of days you will need a water purification system.
 This can be as simple as boiling water and iodine tablets, or a serious water filter.

-- A pair of sturdy boots or shoes
+- A pair of sturdy survival boots

 - A pair of long pants (preferably not blue jeans)